OctopusDeploy/blog/blog/2021-09/google-cloud-platform/index.md

 ![Octopus Google Cloud account](google-cloud-variables.png "width=500")

-After you've created Google Cloud accounts, they can be accessed in a project through a [project variable](https://octopus.com/docs/projects/variables) of the type Google Cloud account.
+After you create Google Cloud accounts, they can be accessed in a project through a [project variable](https://octopus.com/docs/projects/variables) of the type **Google Cloud Account**.
 Project variables are available to both deployment and runbook processes.

-Learn more about setting up [Google Cloud account variables](https://octopus.com/docs/projects/variables/google-cloud-account-variables).
+Learn more about setting up [Google Cloud account variables](https://octopus.com/docs/projects/variables/google-cloud-account-variables) in our docs.

 #### Running gcloud scripts

-Octopus Deploy helps you run scripts on targets with the Google Cloud platform.
-In this example, we explore the process of creating a new Kubernetes Cluster.
+Octopus Deploy helps you run scripts on targets with the Google Cloud Platform.
+In this example, we create a new Kubernetes Cluster.

-These scripts typically rely on tools being available on the target workers, however there are a few options to get started quickly:
+These scripts typically rely on tools being available on the target Workers, however there are a few options to get started quickly:

-- If you're using Octopus Cloud, the built-in "Windows 2016" [dynamic workers](https://octopus.com/docs/infrastructure/workers/dynamic-worker-pools) have `gcloud` pre-installed.
+- If you're using Octopus Cloud, the built-in "Windows 2016" [Dynamic Workers](https://octopus.com/docs/infrastructure/workers/dynamic-worker-pools) have `gcloud` pre-installed.
 - Another option is using the Octopus [`worker-tools`](https://hub.docker.com/r/octopusdeploy/worker-tools) Docker image with [execution containers for workers](https://octopus.com/docs/projects/steps/execution-containers-for-workers).
-- In general, we recommend provisioning your own tools on your worker.
+- In general, we recommend provisioning your own tools on your Worker.
 This gives you control over tool versions, and can ensure their compatibility with the scripts you're trying to execute.

 :::hint
-Workers move deployment work off the Octopus Server and onto other machines running in worker pools.
+Workers move deployment work off the Octopus Server and onto other machines running in Worker Pools.
 Octopus Cloud uses them to execute custom scripts and they're also commonly used to run deployment and runbook work for cloud platforms and database deployments.

-Read our documentation about [Workers](https://octopus.com/docs/infrastructure/workers) and [Worker pools](https://octopus.com/docs/infrastructure/workers/worker-pools) to learn more.
+Read our documentation about [Workers](https://octopus.com/docs/infrastructure/workers) and [Worker Pools](https://octopus.com/docs/infrastructure/workers/worker-pools) to learn more.
 :::

-When executing a script against GCP, Octopus Deploy automatically uses your provided Google Cloud account details to authenticate you to the target instance.
+When executing a script against GCP, Octopus automatically uses your provided Google Cloud account details to authenticate you to the target instance.
 Alternatively, you can use the service account associated with the target instance.

 ![Google Cloud script step](google-cloud-script-step.png "width=500")

-In this example, we add a new [runbook](https://octopus.com/docs/runbooks) process to create a new Kubernetes cluster using the `gcloud` command-line interface.
+In this example, you add a new [runbook](https://octopus.com/docs/runbooks) process to create a new Kubernetes cluster using the `gcloud` command-line interface.

-To do this, add a *Run gcloud in a Script* step to your automated process with a `gcloud container clusters create` command.
+To do this, add a **Run gcloud in a Script** step to your automated process with a `gcloud container clusters create` command.

 ![Google Cloud source code](google-cloud-source-code.png "width=500")